-Is the Glass Half Full or Half Empty?
+Is the Glass Half Full or Empty?

 Sadly, diversity in the boardroom and upper management remains at what you might call a deplorable level.
 Globally, women hold between fifteen and eighteen percent of the available director positions, depending on which study or survey you read.
 This is partly because turnover on boards is low.
-The good news is that the numbers have been growing steadily, if not quickly, over the last decade.
+The good news is that the digits have been growing steadily, if not quickly, over the last decade.